Jacquesng/Privo/DIG-CEN.pdf.md

 # Procedural Controls

-Dilligence Incternational Group has numerous scheduled procedures to monitor and tune the effectiveness of ongoing security controls, and a series of event-driven procedures to respond to security-related events.
+Privo IT, LLC has numerous scheduled procedures to monitor and tune the effectiveness of ongoing security controls, and a series of event-driven procedures to respond to security-related events.

 TODO: Finalize these lists